-GCSE results be published on August 12, around eight days earlier than previous years.
+GCSE results will be published on Thursday August, 25.
 Teachers are not allowed to tell students’ their final grade before results day.

 Students will be able to appeal their grades, and a final decision will be made by the exam board.
 Grades can go up or down as the result of an appeal.
 Appeal fees are likely to be scrapped to allow all students in England the chance to appeal their grades at no additional cost.

 Students can appeal to their school if they feel teachers did not go through the right process when issuing grades, or if there has been an administrative error.
 They can also challenge a grade if they feel that circumstances such as a bereavement at the time of an assessment, were not taken into account.
 The school can then decide to change the grade if it agrees that a mistake has been made.